ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/Y.rst

 **YKYBHTLW**: //, abbrev.

-Abbreviation of ‘You know you've been hacking too long when...’, which became established on the Usenet group ``alt.folklore.computers`` during extended discussion of the indicated entry in the Jargon File.
+Abbreviation of ‘You know you've been hacking too long when...’, which became established on the Usenet group "alt.folklore.computers" during extended discussion of the indicated entry in the Jargon File.